Expert Water Consulting Services

 Project Detail

-Adigudem Surface Irrigation Project (Gumselasa dam)
+Adigudem Surface Irrigation Project (Gumselasa Dam)

 Figure 1 Adigudem surface irrigation project (Gumselasa dam), Tigray, Ethiopia